MR-FPS-2/minecraft-codespace/README.md

 1. On GitHub, go to your forked repo → **Settings** → scroll to **Danger Zone** → **Delete this repository**
 2. Fork the original repo again — you get a 100% clean copy with zero history

-This is the only way to guarantee old map data isn't recoverable from git history.

 ### Option B — Keep the repo, reset history with an orphan branch

-This keeps your repo URL but wipes all commit history:

 ```bash
 git checkout --orphan clean-slate